 2015: The studio moved to beautiful Camano Island, where we plan to offer excellent classes, workshops, retreats, and other services to the community for many years to come.
 We offer our deepest gratitude to everyone who has been a part of this great adventure together!

 2016: Movement Arts and Camano Island are the best!
-Ten students graduated from the Teacher training program and some of them are now on our staff.
-We held a fantastic yoga retreat on Maui, co-teaching and practicing at the Maui Yoga Path in Kihei.
+We held a fantastic yoga retreat on Maui.
 So far it has been a fantastic year with so many wonderful people coming to the studio each day to practice and see friends.
-Thanks everyone.